rodrigo-coco-espinoza/CS50AI-Projects/README.md

 ### Shopping
 Implementation of a nearest-neighbor classifier to predict whether a customer will complete a purchase based on their shopping behavior.

+### Nim
+Implementation of an AI to play Nim through reinforcement learning.

+## Week 5: Neural Networks

+### Traffic
+Implementation of a neural network to classify traffic signs images.

+## Week 6: Language

+### Parser
+Implementation of a probabilistic context-free grammar parser to interpret and analyze sentences.